perl-foundation-outreach/gsoc-2021-ideas/README.md

 ## How to participate

 Each project should idea lists the mentors with their contact information at the end.
+Check out the [project template](project_template.md) for its general structure.

 ## General information on the initiative